TThimmesh/Routra/README.md

 ## ✨ Features

 - 🧠 AI chatbox that converts startup ideas into actionable roadmaps
-- 📌 Visual roadmap editor with drag-and-drop goals (coming soon)
+- 📌 Visual roadmap editor (MVP) with drag-and-drop phases and color customization
 - 🎨 Responsive modern UI with light/dark theme toggle
 - 💡 Built for creators, founders, and product teams